lentendu/DeltaMP/README.md

 Running the DeltaMP command will generate the directories and configuration files necessary to conduct the pipeline analysis as well as submitting the required steps to the queuing system.

-The following steps are bash scripts available in the bin directory of the DeltaMP installation directory and are named following the scheme “xxx.sh”, xxx being the name of the step.
+The following steps are bash scripts available in the bin directory after build and are named following the scheme “xxx.sh”, xxx being the name of the step.

 For 454 or Illumina specific steps, step script filenames follow “454_xxx.sh” and “Illumina_xxx.sh” schemes, respectively.

-+ init: create symlink to files of previous "SUBPROJECT" if checkpointing; one serial job
++ init: create symlink to files of previous SUBPROJECT if checkpointing; one serial job
 + get: raw data copy/download and oligo file(s) creation; one serial job
 + 454 libraries specific steps
    * demulti: demultiplex sff based on barcodes; target raw sequences in libraries containing multiple target primers are identified when holding the expected forward sequencing primer with a maximum number of mismatches equal to one third of the primer length; one parallel array job per library